Turkey - Government

 The executive branch in Turkey has a dual structure.
 It is composed of the President of the Republic and the Council of Ministers.
 The president and the Council of Ministers, led by the prime minister, share executive powers.
 The president, who has broad powers of appointment and supervision, was elected by the Turkish Grand National Assembly [TGNA] for a seven-year term.
 But pursuant to a constitutional amendment package approved by voters in an October 2007 referendum, the president is directly elected by the voters for a term of 5 years and can serve for a maximum of two terms.
 The prime minister administers the government.
 The prime minister and the Council of Ministers are responsible to Parliament.

-The 550-member Turkish Grand National Assembly [TGNA] carries out legislative functions.
-Election is by the D'Hondt system of party-list proportional representation.
-To participate in the distribution of seats, a party must obtain at least 10% of the votes cast at the national level as well as a percentage of votes in the contested district according to a complex formula.
 The president enacts laws passed by Parliament within 15 days.
 With the exception of budgetary laws, the president may return a law to the Parliament for reconsideration.
 If Parliament reenacts the law, it is binding, although the president may then apply to the Constitutional Court for a reversal of the law.
 Constitutional amendments pass with a 60% vote, but require a popular referendum unless passed with a two-thirds majority; the president may also submit amendments passed with a two-thirds majority to a popular referendum.

 Turkey is divided into provinces based on geography, economic conditions and public service requirements.
 Provinces are further divided into administrative districts.
 Local administrative bodies are public entities established to meet the common needs of the local inhabitants of provinces, municipalities, districts and villages.
-The decisionmaking organs are chosen by the electorate prescribed in the law.
+The decision-making organs are chosen by the electorate prescribed in the law.
 The structure of the local administrations is defined by law.

-Elections for local administrations are held every five years.
-By-elections are held in the following cases: if elections in an electoral region are cancelled due to procedural irregularity; if a provincial assembly or a city council is dissolved by the competent authority; if the majority of seats in a provincial assembly or a city council is vacated for any reason; and if, for whatever reason, the mayoralties are vacated.
 All Turkish citizens 25 and older can be elected mayor or become a member of provincial assemblies and city councils providing the following conditions are fulfilled: all candidates must have completed primary school education, have full legal rights, have completed military service, have no prison record of one year or more, must not have been convicted of embezzlement, corruption, bribery, theft, fraud, forgery, breach of trust or fraudulent bankruptcy, or of smuggling, conspiracy in official biddings or purchases, offenses related to the disclosure of state secrets, involvement in ideological and anarchistic activities, or incitement and encouragement of such activities.
 Furthermore, a candidate must have resided in the electoral area for at least six months.

 In local elections, a proportional representation system, based on a ten percent barrier, is implemented for membership to provincial assemblies and town councils.
 For mayoral posts the simple majority system is used.
 In electing members of the provincial assemblies, each administrative district is an electoral region.
 In elections for mayoral posts and city council members, each city is an electoral region.
 Voters elect a metropolitan mayor in cities comprising an electoral region of more than one administrative district.
 Votes are cast in metropolitan areas also for mayoral and city council posts in each administrative district.